Blinatumomab is a type of targeted cancer drug. It is also known as Blincyto.

-Blinatumomab is a type of targeted cancer drug called a monoclonal antibody.
+Blinatumomab is a type of targeted cancer drug called immunotherapy.
+It might also be called a monoclonal antibody.
 It works by targeting a certain protein on the leukaemia cells so your immune system can recognise them.
+The protein is called CD19.
 The immune system can then attack and kill the leukaemia cells.

 You have blinatumomab as a drip into your bloodstream (intravenously).